 I didn’t see Betty for the next two years and the next time was another sad occasion.
 She came to see my mom after her aunt died in childbirth.
 This aunt, Joyce, had been a Christian and had been trying to help keep Anna’s family together after Anna had died.
 Now she was gone, too.
 Joyce’s newborn had been brought to the nursery where I volunteered, and I helped care for him for a few weeks until the family sorted out who would take him.
 That Christmas party at our house (2012) most of Anna’s family came as well as close relatives.
 They were all grieving Joyce’s death.

 |Anna's children and her mom at our house for Christmas in 2012|

-A few days later, when Betty stopped by to get cooking supplies to make a Christmas meal, I gave her a bracelet explaining the Christmas story, and Salavation.
+A few days later, when Betty stopped by to get cooking supplies to make a Christmas meal, I gave her a bracelet explaining the Christmas story, and salvation.
 After our Christmas celebration, and this conversation, Betty decided to follow Christ seriously.
 For several months Peris and Mom met regularly with her to study the Bible and help her grow in Christ.
-She is now the strong one in the family and is trying to help her unstable older siblings who are in and out of jail, and trying to help her unsaved younger brother and sister.
+She is now the strong one in the family and is trying to help her older and younger siblings.